biosafetylvl5/gwynu/src/creating/archives.njk.md

 ### Queer Content

+Queer content is highly susceptible to link rot - factors that generally conspire to hinder queer lives (employment discrimination, homelessness, education discrimination and increased medical costs) collude when it comes to paying bills.
+And when someone needs to make hard decisions, one might reasonably expect server costs are one of the first things to go.

+Archiving - preserving content so that we may revisit it later - is *extremely* important.
+Archives are collections of primary sources that, in this case, give us a a portal to explore queer history.
+That tumblr discourse might not seem important, but who knows now if you're seeing the first notion of a larger change that will unfold in the future.
+The best archives are built proactively, when the content is still hot - this is where **YOU** come in!

-Submit content [here](https://forms.gle/9AzbMLHCmhVrVuxb7) to be archived!
+Submit content [here][submitContentForm] to be archived!!
 Submit a home page to archive the entire website, but submit a *specific* page to archive *just that page*.
 If you'd like a link to the archived content you can share your contact details.

 #### Websites